-A visual system that merely labels recognized objects, or merely builds a model of what's in the environment does not necessarily understand what is in the model nor what the implications are.
+A visual system that merely labels recognized objects, may be unable to do anything with the objects.

+One that merely builds a 3-D model (or description) of what's in the environment (as suggested by David Marr, among others), does not necessarily understand what is in the model nor what the implications are.